gsoft-inc/sg-orbit/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Proposal
+name: Feature request
 about: Suggest an idea for improving ShareGate Orbit UI
-labels: 'issue: proposal, needs triage'
+labels: 'feature request, needs triage'
 ---

-### Is your proposal related to a problem?
+### Is your feature request related to a problem?

 <!--
   Provide a clear and concise description of what the problem is.